Page last updated19th December 2024

 Prevalence

-The 2018-19 National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) found 37% of Aboriginal and Torres Strait Islander people aged 15 years and over reported they were smoked daily [39231], a reduction from levels reported in the 2012-13 Australian Aboriginal and Torres Strait Islander Health Survey (AATSIHS) (41%).
+The 2022-23 National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) found that 29% of Aboriginal and Torres Strait Islander people aged 15 years and over reported that they smoked daily, a reduction from levels reported in the 2018-19 NATSIHS (37%) [50170][39231].
 The National Preventive Health Strategy 2021-2030 set a target to reduce daily smoking rates among Aboriginal and Torres Strait Islander people aged 15 years and over to 27% or less by 2030 [44397].

 In 2018-19, the NATSIHS found 57% of Aboriginal and Torres Strait Islander children aged 0-14 years lived in households with a person who smoked daily, of which 15% reported someone smoked at home indoors [42101].
 Overall, 8.6% of Aboriginal and Torres Strait Islander children aged 0-14 years reported living in households where someone smoked indoors.